-135 to 195 Normal Chapter - No further action required.
+100 to 200 Normal Chapter - No further action required.

-Struggling Chapter - DRC should review chapter operations with Chapter officers and committee chairs.
-Together, the DRC and Chapter leaders will develop a course of action to improve the Chapter's performance.
+- 60 to 99 Struggling Chapter DRC should review chapter operations with Chapter officers and committee chairs.
+Together, the DRC and Chapter leaders will develop a course of actionto improve the Chapter's performance.
 A follow-on review will occur prior to the Winter Conference, and a final review will occur on or about 1 June of the following year.
 If the Chapter is still deemed to be a Struggling Chapter in June, it will be reported to Members Council for further planning and assistance.
-The DRC will continue the biennial review process of the Struggling Chapter for three years to verify improved performance.

-Weak Chapter - DRC shall review chapter's operation with Chapter, Region, and Members Council leadership to attempt to revive the chapter and make a determination as to whether the Chapter should become a Section of a healthier nearby Chapter.
+The DRC will continue the biennial review process of the Struggling Chapter for three years to verify improved performance. - Less than 59 Weak Chapter DRC shall review chapter's operation with Chapter, Region, and Members Council leadership to attempt to revive the chapter and make a determination as to whether the Chapter should become a Section of a healthier nearby Chapter.
 A follow-on review will occur prior to the Winter Conference, and a final review will occur on or about 1 June of the following year.
 If the Chapter is still deemed to be a Weak Chapter in June, a recommendation will be forwarded by the DRC to Members Council for the Chapter to be converted to a Section and attached to either a nearby Chapter or to the Region.
-The DRC will continue the biennial review process of the Chapter-turned-Section for three years and recommend a return to Chapter status when performance improves.

-Less than 35 Failing Chapter - DRC should recommend to Members Council that the Chapter's Charter be revoked
+The DRC will continue the biennial review process of the Chapter-turned-Section for two years and recommend a return to Chapter status when performance improves. - Less than 35 Failing Chapter DRC should recommend to Members Council that the Chapter's Charter be revoked